American Religious History

 - REL5035 (Theory and Method in the Study of Religion; 3 credit hours)

-- Six courses (18 credit hours) within the primary area of specialization (Buddhism, Hinduism, Chinese religions, Islam, African religions, Caribbean religions, or medieval and early modern Christianity)
+- Six courses (18 credit hours) within the primary area of specialization (Buddhism, Hinduism, Chinese and/or Japanese religions, Tibetan religions, Islam, African religions, Caribbean religions, or medieval and early modern Christianity)

 - Two courses (6 credit hours), which may be inside or outside the HER concentration